-• Inverness City Region Deal
+Inverness City Region Deal

-- o A9 / A82 Longman Interchange Deliver a new grade separated junction to replace the existing roundabout - o A9 / A96 Link Road Strategic road improvement to link A9 and A96 between Inshes and Smithton. - Inverness West Link The Highland Council are currently constructing the final link between the Inverness Southern Distributor Road and the A82.
-This link across the River Ness will open up land in the west of the city for housing, commercial and leisure development - Air Access to Inverness The City Region Deal commits the Scottish and UK governments to work with The Highland Council and partners to consider mechanisms for promoting improved regional access. - ERDF: Low Carbon Travel and Transport Strategic Intervention - HITRANS are working with local partners to identify suitable Low Carbon and Active Travel Hub proposals for development.
+- o A9 / A82 Longman Interchange Deliver a new grade separated junction to replace the existing roundabout - A9 / A96 Link Road Strategic road improvement to link A9 and A96 between Inshes and Smithton.
+The scheme has been developed with Transport Scotland and the Highland Council to encourage more effective use of the road network, to support development east of the A9, to improve safety and to maximise opportunities for active travel and public transport connections arising from the road infrastructure improvements. - Inverness West Link The Highland Council have recently completed constructing the final link between the Inverness Southern Distributor Road and the A82.
+This link across the River Ness will open up land in the west of the city for housing, commercial and leisure development.
+Phase 2 of the project will provide an additional swing bridge over the Caledonian Canal. - Air Access to Inverness The City Region Deal commits the Scottish and UK governments to work with The Highland Council and partners to consider mechanisms for promoting improved regional access. - The Inverness Active Travel Networks plans will see a series of segregated cycle friendly routes developed in the city including on Millburn Road.
+The Highland Council were successful in securing £6.5Million of Community Links Plus grant funding. - ERDF: Inverness City Region Smart Mobility project improvements including real-time information, car parking management and a wireless mesh network which are part of wider improvements being delivered under the ERDF Smart Cities - Scotland's 8th city workstream.

-3.4.5 THE ECONOMY
+3.4.8 THE ECONOMY

-- 3.4.5.1 The Strategy aims to support the delivery of economic prosperity across the region through making the case for and supporting improvements to networks and services that connect the region internally and to key locations outside of the region, including Aberdeen, the Central Belt and London and beyond to Europe and globally. - 3.4.5.2 We will pursue these aims in partnership with key stakeholders and delivery bodies, including local authorities, Transport Scotland, transport operators and neighbouring RTPs.
-Progress in partnership is central to the successful delivery of the RTS. - 3.4.5.3 The Strategy aims to improve the efficiency of freight operations throughout the region, much of which involves significant journey distances, often using a lifeline route, and sometimes one or more connecting ferry journeys.
+- 3.4.8.1 The Strategy aims to support the delivery of economic prosperity across the region through making the case for and supporting improvements to networks and services that connect the region internally and to key locations outside of the region, including Aberdeen, the Central Belt and London and beyond to Europe and globally.
+This is good for the movement of goods inbound and outbound, and the movement of staff and personnel.
+Furthermore, good connectivity locally and between the region and external centres is important when it comes to both retaining existing staff and recruiting new staff. - 3.4.8.2 We will pursue these aims in partnership with key stakeholders and delivery bodies, including local authorities, Transport Scotland, transport operators and neighbouring RTPs.
+Progress in partnership is central to the successful delivery of the RTS. - 3.4.8.3 The Strategy aims to improve the efficiency of freight operations throughout the region, much of which involves significant journey distances, often using a lifeline route, and sometimes one or more connecting ferry journeys.
 The Strategy is seeking to build on the opportunities for multi-modal solutions and the development of Freight Quality Partnerships.
+Our approach is multimodal.
+Integration of travel and between different elements of the transport network is essential to the efficient movement of people and goods.
+The strategy also aims to focus improvements that will benefit visitors to the region; supporting increased visitors, visitors accessing more remote and rural areas, and travelling more regularly and staying for longer.
+It is important to achieve these aims in a sustainable way.
+Finally, many of these projects have a key focus on improving safety of travel.
+Safety is rightly one of the key transport objectives for HITRANS, and many of the aspects in the delivery plan will have a positive impact on safety.

-3.4.5.4 Trunk Roads and Local Authority Roads
+3.4.8.4 Trunk Roads and Local Authority Roads